dimafaller/dotfiles/README.md

 3. Added some vim plugins.
 CoC for example
 4. Some changes to .config/fontconfig.
 Added some Nerd fonts.
 JetBrainsMono as base for ST, DWM and that kind of stuff.
 5. Some cosmetic changes to dunst.
+6. SpaceVim is our new text editor.
+Plugged it a bit.
+It's quite comlicated, but i think to gice it a try.
+7.